With the second wave of the pandemic arising, traveling gets more and more restricted again.

 There you have entirely granite, i. e. magma type rock.
 And in the Dolomites you have a mixture of dolomite (the name of the mountain range is directly derived from the mineral’s name) and limestone, that means, simply put, minerals formed millions of years ago as the Alps had been an ocean bed.

-The Dolomites possess dozens of peaks well over 3000 meters AMSL (Above Mean Sea Level; every height stated below is AMSL), what fascinates me all the more about this region.
-The highest peak I’ve ever ascended is Rysy, located in the western part of the High Tatras (2503 meters).
+The Dolomites possess dozens of peaks well over 3000 meters AMSL (Above Mean Sea Level; every height stated below is AMSL), what fascinates me all the more about this Alpine region.
+The highest peak I’ve ever ascended is Rysy2, located in the western part of the High Tatras (2503 meters).

 Through the Dolomites ran one major frontline of the 1st World War.
-Between 1915 and 1917, the Austro-Hungarian army fought a gruesome battle in high altitude mountains against Italian troops.
+Between 1915 and 1917, the Austro-Hungarian army fought a gruesome (but more or less successful) defensive battle in high altitude mountains against Italian troops.

 Some of the disused bunkers and fortifications can be visited around the city of Trento (Trient), were I had my hotel for a couple of days.